 Keeping information current is a challenge, and keeping knowledge social is reality.
 The future is here for knowledge solutions that capture knowledge when an incident occurs.
 More and more organizations have realized that KCS is the methology that leverages the power of knowledge within the support organization.
 Read what we think are the three core reasons why KCS is working across the support infrastructure.

 Over the last few years, as we have worked with hundreds of companies across the globe, we have noticed that something very curious occurs from time to time.
-While Knowledge Centered Support and Knowledge Management as a whole have gathered momentum and become a priority in most companies, there are still isolated pockets of nay-sayers on the fringe of the industry.
+While Knowledge-Centered Service and Knowledge Management as a whole have gathered momentum and become a priority in most companies, there are still isolated pockets of nay-sayers on the fringe of the industry.
 Against all odds, they have decried Knowledge Management for the past five years, shouting into the wind that Knowledge is dead and that “it” doesn’t work.
 While this miniscule group of detractors struggle against ‘virtual gravity’, the question everyone else is asking is no longer, “why should we embrace KCS?” but instead, “Why not?”